markcallen/docker-swarm-aws-terraform/README.md

 export AWS_DEFAULT_REGION=ca-central-1
 ````

-Create a new EC2 keypair and download the pem file.
+Create a new AWS EC2 keypair and download the pem file.

 Set environment variables for AWS_SSH_KEY_ID and AWS_SSH_KEY